juniorpsilva7/ASPNETCore_SimpleAPI/README.md

 # ASPNETCore_SimpleAPI
-A simple API of a employees informations CRUD
+A simple API of an employees informations CRUD

 How to start: